sciencehistory/kithe/guides/forms.md

 Like cocoon, the kithe `repeatable_attr_input` method takes the HTML for a "new element", and puts it in a data-association-insertion-template attribute on the "add a new one" link.

+As we only use the cocoon JS, you can use the cocoon NPM package alone without the cocoon gem -- or use another cocoon-compatible npm package that does not require jquery like cocoon does, see cocoon README.

 ### Examples

 #### Repeated model